 - When the cream has thickened (note that it should not become solid through and through), take it out of the oven and allow it to cool off a bit, then place in the fridge for approximately 2 hours.

 - Before serving, sprinkle the Crème Brûlée with the remaining lavender sugar and caramelize under a blow-torch.
-And finally, if – like me – you can never resist the temptation to play with fire: At the table, pour half a shot of Grand Marnier over each dish of Crème Brûlée and flambé it immediately.
+And finally, if you cannot resist the temptation to play with fire, but totally optional: At the table, pour half a shot of Grand Marnier over each dish of Crème Brûlée and flambé it immediately.